lusend/website-v2/README.md

 ## :lipstick: Styles

 Post CSS and tailwindcss have been included.
-In fact, tailwindcss's @tailwind/typography plugin is included and all pages/brochures are wrapped by default in the `<div class="prose">` to generate default styles.
+In fact, tailwindcss's @tailwindcss/typography plugin is included and can be used by using the `div` container with the class `prose` to generate default styles.
 Any tailwind style can be used, and only the styles used will actually appear in the build thanks to the jit compiler.
-View [tailwind's documentation](https://tailwindcss.com/docs) and [JIT page](https://tailwindcss.com/docs/just-in-time-mode) for more information.
+View [tailwindcss's documentation](https://tailwindcss.com/docs) and [JIT page](https://tailwindcss.com/docs/just-in-time-mode) for more information.

 Several Post CSS plugins have been included outside of tailwindcss as well.
 These plugins allow for the following:

 - Import from other css files using relative urls
 - Nesting in your css
 - Autoprefixing

+DaisyUI, a tailwindcss component library, has also been included.
+See the [daisyui documentation](https://daisyui.com/) for more information.

 ## :keyboard: Shortcodes